Home

 This Nutshell is an overview of federal Indian law and policy, tribal governments, treaties, gaming, claims to water and land, etc. It is available in print in the Law Library and on West Academic.

 This treatise covers federal Indian law, focusing on the relationship among tribes, the states, and the federal government within the context of civil and criminal jurisdiction, as well as areas of resource management and government structure.
 It is available in print in the Law Library and on Lexis.
-The 1941 edition is available on the University of Oklahoma’s web site.
+The 1941 edition is available on the University of Oklahoma’s website.

 This encyclopedia includes brief descriptions of the major concepts, court decisions, Congressional acts, citizen protests, and individuals pertaining to the history of Native American civil rights.
 It is available in print in the Law Library.